unknown-gd/disconnect-pop-effect/README.md

 # Disconnect Pop Effect
-Players pop like balloons when they disconnect from the server
+Players pop like balloons when they disconnect from server.